mjdominus/git-util/README.md

 in the source code that explain the usage, or both.
 My favorites are `git-vee` and `git-re-edit`.
 Here is a brief summary of what they do.

-`git-addq` is a simple wrapper around `git-re-edit` and [`menupick`](https://github.com/mjdominus/util/blob/master/bin/menupick) that prompts for each new or modified file in the repository whether to add it to the index.  `menupick` is available in my [util repository](https://github.com/mjdominus/util).
+`git-addq` is a simple wrapper around `git-dirtyfiles` and [`menupick`](https://github.com/mjdominus/util/blob/master/bin/menupick) that gives a menu of dirty files and asks which ones you want added to the index.
+Options are passed to `git-dirtyfiles`, so `-q` includes unknown files in the menu.  `menupick` is available in my [util repository](https://github.com/mjdominus/util).

 `git-command` is a shell alias.
 If you make a symbolic link, say